notnullgames/pakemon-nim/README.md

 Very light & simple game-menu for loading ROMs and minigames, on a pi with a controller, from a simple menu.
+Eventually this will probly replace [pakemon](https://github.com/notnullgames/pakemon).

 ![demo](./demo.gif)